logzio/logz-docs/_source/logzio_collections/_log-sources/gsuite.md

 ############################# Processors #####################################
 # The following processors are to ensure compatibility with version 7
 processors:
+- if:
+    has_fields: ['gsuite']
+  then:
   - rename:
       fields:
       - from: "source"
         to: "gsuite_source"
-    ignore_missing: true
 - rename:
     fields:
     - from: "agent"